 - Avoid tea, coffee and fizzy drinks, which dehydrate the bowel.

-- Eat more natural live yogurt containing the friendly bacteria acidophilus/bifidus.
+- Eat more natural live yoghurt containing the friendly bacteria acidophilus/Bifidus.

-- Drink at least 8 glasses of filtered or bottled water a day.
+- Drink at least eight glasses of filtered or bottled water a day.

 - Use fresh root ginger in cooking or added to juices as this helps heal the gut.